-Stuffed Peppers have always been a favorite of ours.
+Stuffed Peppers have always been a favourite of ours.
 Especially this time of year when there are peppers in the garden.
-I’ve been picking the peppers a little small, so today when I had a bunch of them, I knew I wanted to stuff those little babies.
+I've been picking the peppers a little small, so today when I had a bunch of them, I knew I wanted to stuff those little babies.
 They are at various stages of yellow, orange and red.
 I like to leave the peppers on the vine until they are at least yellow.
 But even better, orange and then red.

 I have fallen in love with farro, a delicious ancient grain that has a chewy, nutty taste.
 Farro is also known as emmer, and it is a common ingredient in Mediterranean & Middle Eastern dishes.
 It's a very healthy grain, high in fibre, protein, & nutrients, especially iron Farro can stand in for rice, barley, bugler or any other grain in a recipe.
 And since I had some farro already cooked for a salad, (this delicious Farro, Pomegranate, & Belgium Endive Salad), I used it in place of rice for these stuffed peppers.
 The cooking time for farro depends on a lot of factors, so follow the directions on your package, or check out Never Over (or Under) Cook Farro Again.

 Spanish cooking is all about simple spices and paprika, or pimentón is frequently the star.
 Smoky Spanish paprika is different from Hungarian paprika.
-But if you can’t find the Spanish variety, you can substitute a spicy Hungarian paprika.
+But if you can't find the Spanish variety, you can substitute spicy Hungarian paprika.

 Parsley is also an extensive ingredient in Spanish dishes.
 So these stuffed peppers are accompanied by a simple and fresh salsa verde of parsley, garlic and olive oil.
-This dish was so easy to make, and the nutty, chewiness of the farro, with smoky paprika, sweet peppers and the bright freshness of parsley came together beautifully.
+This dish is easy to make, and the nutty chewiness of the farro, with smoky paprika, sweet peppers and the bright freshness of parsley came together beautifully.
 A simple salad of fresh tomato and cucumber on the side made a delicious dinner.

-These Spanish stuffed peppers can easily be a vegetarian option, by omitting the ground beef, increasing the farro, and adding more tomatoes.
+These Spanish stuffed peppers can easily be a vegetarian option.
+Just omit the ground beef, increase the farro, and add more tomatoes.